Life (2017 film): Plot

 As they vent the atmosphere from Calvin's area, a spacecraft approaches the space station.
 Miranda informs David that having received most of the original distress call, the protocol would be for Earth to send a Soyuz spacecraft to push the station into deep space to stop Calvin from reaching Earth.
-Unaware that the new craft is not a rescue, Sho opens the hatch to the new craft.
+Unaware that the new craft is not a rescue, Sho opens the hatch to it.
 Calvin follows him and kills the Soyuz's crew, and the airlock between the Soyuz and the space station is breached.
 Sho sacrifices himself in another attempt to launch Calvin into space.
 The Soyuz disconnects and crashes into the space station, knocking it back into a decaying orbit.

 David and Miranda try to trap Calvin in an escape pod.
 Once inside, David will pilot the pod containing Calvin into deep space, allowing Miranda to return to Earth in the other pod.
 David leads Calvin into his pod by baiting it with oxygen sticks and launches into space.
-As Miranda launches her pod, she records a black box message to warn Earth of Calvin's intelligence and deadliness.
+As Miranda launches her pod, she records a black box message to warn Earth of Calvin's intelligence and lethality.
 Both pods are hit by debris from the damaged Soyuz.
 One pod ends up landing in the south Pacific Ocean and is found by Vietnamese fishermen, while the other pod flies away from Earth into deep space.
-The fishermen look inside the pod's window to see Calvin enveloping David in the entirety of the pod's interior.
-Miranda screams in horror as her out-of-control pod drifts away from Earth.
-The unsuspecting fishermen open the pod's hatch door despite David's pleas not to.
+The fishermen look inside the pod's window to see Calvin enveloping David in the entirety of the interior; Miranda screams in horror as her out-of-control pod drifts away from Earth.
+As more boats approach the pod, the unsuspecting fishermen open its hatch door despite David's pleas not to.